Who Should File for Divorce First?

 First to Present

-Being the first to file for divorce can make you the first to present your case in court.
+If you file for divorce first, then you can be the first to present your case in court.
 This can allow you to calmly share your experiences and evidence without having to immediately respond to what your spouse says.
 You will also often have the opportunity to rebut what your spouse says after their presentation.

 If you predict a divorce in the future, it is important to set aside money to be prepared for legal fees and any support you need.
 You should also make sure to have a credit card in only your name since it could be more difficult to do later on.